P-p-H-d/mlib/README.md

 * `KEY_OPLIST()` --> `oplist`: Return the oplist of the key type for associative containers.
 * `VALUE_OPLIST()` --> `oplist`: Return the oplist of the value type for associative containers.
 * `NEW(type)` --> `type pointer`: allocate a new object (with suitable alignment and size) and return a pointer to it.
 The returned object is **not initialized** (a constructor operator shall be called afterward).
 The default method is `M_MEMORY_ALLOC` (that allocates from the heap).
 It returns NULL in case of failure.
 * `DEL(&obj)`: free the allocated uninitialized object `obj`.
 The destructor of the pointed object shall be called before freeing the memory by calling this method.
-The object shall have been allocated by the associated NEW method.
+The object shall have been allocated by the associated NEW method. `sizeof obj` is the size of the allocated object.
 The default method is `M_MEMORY_DEL` (that frees to the heap). `obj` shall not be NULL and shall be of the proper type.
-* `REALLOC(type, type pointer, number)` --> `type pointer`: reallocate the given array referenced by type pointer (either a NULL pointer or a pointer returned by the associated `REALLOC` method itself) to an array of the number of objects of this type and return a pointer to this new array.
+* `REALLOC(type, pointer, previous_number, new_number)` --> `pointer`: reallocate the given array of `previous_number` elements of type `type` referenced by `pointer` (either a NULL pointer or a pointer returned by a previous call to `REALLOC`) to an array of `new_number` objects of type `type` and return a pointer to this new array.
 Previously objects pointed by the pointer are kept up to the minimum of the new size and old one but may have moved from their original positions (if the array is reallocated otherwhere).
 New objects are not initialized (a constructor operator shall be called afterward).
 Freed objects are not cleared (A destructor operator shall be called before).
 The default is `M_MEMORY_REALLOC` (that allocates from the heap).
 It returns NULL in case of failure in which case the original array is not modified.
+If `pointer` is NULL, then `previous_number` should be 0.
-* `FREE(&obj)`: free the allocated uninitialized array object `obj`.
-The destructor of the pointed objects shall be called before freeing the memory by calling this method.
-The objects shall have been allocated by the associated REALLOC method.
+* `FREE(type, pointer, number)`: free the allocated uninitialized array of `number` elements of type `type` referenced by `pointer`.
+The destructor of the pointed objects shall be called before freeing the memory.
+The memory of the objects shall have been allocated by the associated REALLOC method.
 The default is `M_MEMORY_FREE` (that frees to the heap).
 * `INC_ALLOC(size_t s)` --> `size_t`: Define the growing policy of an array (or equivalent structure).
 It returns a new allocation size based on the old allocation size (`s`).
 Default policy is to get the maximum between `2*s` and 16.
+In case of overflow, it shall return a number less or equal than the original size.

 > [!NOTE]
 > It doesn't check for overflow: if the returned value is lower